DarkLordAdiii/DarkLordAdiii/README.md

 ## Projects
 Some of my Notable Projects:

+1) EDUCATIONAL WEBSITE FOR KIDS:
-1) Educational Website For Kids: I have made this Website using HTML & CSS .
+   I have made this Website using HTML & CSS .
 Right no I'm learning Javascript and I'm looking forward to learn more about web development and I'm looking forward to work more on this website.

    [BrainLyx](https://darklordadiii.github.io/Educational-Website-1st-Year-/)

 ## Contact